Puducherry Technological University: Location

-The campus is situated at Pillaichavady, which is about 12kms from the railway station and bus-stand in Pondicherry.
+The campus is situated at Pillaichavady, which is about 12km from Puducherry railway station and the bus-stand in Pondicherry.
 It is about 150km south of Chennai (Madras) on the shores of Bay of Bengal.

 Campus

 The 240 acre of the campus has departmental buildings, an auditorium, library, hostels, students' amenities centre, open-air theatre, residential quarters for staff and laid out with roads, lawns and gardens.
-A central library with over 48000 books, 72 national journals, 98 international journals and INDEST (Indian National Digital Library of Science and Technology) facility is available for the use of staff and students.
+The central library has over 48000 books, 72 national journals, 98 international journals and INDEST (Indian National Digital Library of Science and Technology), this facility is available for the use of staff and students.

-Besides this there is a well furnished guest house and a well equipped dispensary are available. a well planned fibre-optical campus network with 12 Mbit/s leased line internet connectivity is available in the campus.
+There is a well furnished guest house and a well equipped dispensary.
+A 12 Mbit/s fibre-optical campus network available on the campus premises.

-The institute has 2 basketball courts, one football ground and one cricket ground.
+The institute has two basketball courts and one football ground/cricket ground.